-1. The "Subsurface Investigation" section of the narrative states that "sufficient soils were found beneath the proposed detention/infiltration basin to allow for infiltration at a rate of 1" per hour".
+- 1. The "Subsurface Investigation" section of the narrative states that "sufficient soils were found beneath the proposed detention/infiltration basin to allow for infiltration at a rate of 1" per hour".
 This is not accurate, in my opinion.
 The plans depict one hand-dug pit (HP6) in the area of Galley System P3-1, whereas the Policy require a minimum of three test pits.
-Further, the hand-dug pit exhibits only 6" of
+Further, the hand-dug pit exhibits only 6" of C layer.

-C layer.
 The engineer should conduct the required number of test pits, with a machine, and submit the data for review.

-2. The narrative states that Detention Pond P1-1 is a "detention pond with a pocket wetland".
+Additional test pits were performed and added to the plans. - 2.
+The narrative states that Detention Pond P1-1 is a "detention pond with a pocket wetland".
 The detail on sheet 13 does not appear to match Policy requirements for a pocket wetland.
 Sheet "14 of 17" is referred to for "pocket wetland details", but sheet 14 has no details.
 The engineer should address these issues.

-3. The narrative and detail sheet 14 refer to "treatment galley row(s)" associated with buried detention basin P3-1.
+The pocket wetland details are located on sheet 15.
+The reference has been changed. - 3.
+The narrative and detail sheet 14 refer to "treatment galley row(s)" associated with buried detention basin P3-1.
 Neither the plans, nor the details, appear to depict any treatment rows.
 The engineer should address this issue.
+Filter fabric has been shown in the cross section detail that wraps all of the rows in the galley system.